Heat Advisory issued for East Bay Hills, Diablo Range

 OAKLAND, Calif.
-(KGO) --The National Weather Service just issued a Heat Advisory for the East Bay Hills and Diablo Range.
-Afternoon temperatures warm into the middle 90s to lower 100s and only cool into the lower 70s to lower 80s at night.
+(KGO) --The National Weather Service issued a Heat Advisory for the East Bay Hills and Diablo Range.
+Afternoon temperatures will be warm into the middle 90s to lower 100s and only cool into the lower 70s to lower 80s at night.
 These conditions continue through 8 p.m.
 Friday

 RELATED: Watch your latest AccuWeather forecast